 There are many tales of Vince McMahon challenging professional wrestlers from WWE behind the scenes.
 For those brave enough to stand up to him, as the story goes, he respected you for it.
 So why were so many intimidated by him?
 These stories show why!

 Vince McMahon – The Most Powerful Man in Wrestling

-1. Sasha Banks on Her Intimidating Relationship with Vince McMahon
+Sasha Banks (Mercedes Moné) on Her Intimidating Relationship with Vince McMahon

-In an interview on the Sam Roberts Wrestling Podcast, Sasha Banks shared some revealing thoughts on what her relationship was like with Vince McMahon:
+In an interview on the Sam Roberts Wrestling Podcast, former WWE superstar Sasha Banks (now performing as Mercedes Moné for New-Japan Pro Wrestling) shared some revealing thoughts on what her relationship was like with Vince McMahon:

 “[Vince] is Granddaddy, and Hunter is Papa.
 I don’t really get to talk to [Vince] too often because I am, quite honestly, very scared of him.
 I am honestly very scared of him.
 When he walks by, I try to be cool.
 ‘Hello, how are you, sir?’

 “It’s mostly Papa Hunter [Triple H] who I talk to.
 I’ve known him since NXT.
 He helped me and has seen me since I was a nobody, so he’s my go-to guy if I ever need help or have questions.”